faceyspacey/respond-framework-docs-old/README.md

 http.createServer(app).listen(3000)
 ```

+SSR with *Respond* doesn't lock you into a *"walled garden"* (like other solutions) for how to manage your application's server.
+You can use Express, Koa, Node, Babel and Webpack as you normally would.

 Yes, we wrote the book when it comes to routing, splitting and SSR, especially in a Redux world. ***Respond Framework*** **is the direct heir to:**

 - **[faceyspacey/redux-first-router](https://github.com/faceyspacey/redux-first-router)** and